The Cake Eaters

-The Cake Eaters is a 2007 American independent drama film about two small town families who must confront old issues with the return of one family's son.
-The film was directed by Mary Stuart Masterson (in her feature film directorial debut) and stars Kristen Stewart, Aaron Stanford, Bruce Dern, and Jayce Bartok.
-Kristen Stewart is featured as Georgia, a young girl with Friedreich's ataxia, a rare disease for which there is no cure.
+The Cake Eaters is a 2007 American independent drama film about two small-town families who must confront old issues with the return of one family's son.
+The film was directed by Mary Stuart Masterson (in her feature film directorial debut), and stars Kristen Stewart, Aaron Stanford, Bruce Dern and Jayce Bartok.
+Stewart plays Georgia, a young girl with Friedreich's ataxia, a rare disease for which there is no cure.

+The Cake Eaters premiered at the Tribeca Film Festival on April 29, 2007, and earned a theatrical release on March 13, 2009.
+The film earned mixed reviews from critics, who praised Masterson's direction and the performances but criticized the screenplay.